Online Master of Health Care Innovation

 A director in the health insurance industry becomes Vice President of Growth for a comprehensive kidney care start-up company.

-And within their current positions, MHCI students and alumni are applying frameworks to identify problems and design solutions.
+And within their current positions, MHCI students and alumni are bringing their new knowledge into conversations across roles and applying frameworks to identify problems and design solutions.

 Each MHCI cohort blends established leaders, “big fish in small ponds,” and accomplished aspiring leaders.
-They may work in care delivery or management, academic medicine, rural health care, insurance, pharmaceuticals, medical device companies, start-up companies, consulting, or government agencies across the United States or abroad.
+They may work in care delivery or management, academic medicine, rural health care, insurance, pharmaceuticals, medical device companies, start-up companies, consulting, government agencies across the United States or abroad, or other professional settings.
 Because of this diversity, MHCI students learn from each other, as well as from faculty.
+View this short video from a recent info session to hear a student perspective on the program.

 Apply to the MHCI Degree Program